Panagia Trypiti: History

 The church was built on the site where the grace-filled Icon of Panagia was miraculously discovered in the middle of the sixteenth century by a voyager who was ship-wrecked off the shores of the Corinthian Gulf.
 In the darkness of the night the castaway saw from far a strong light shining near the shore.
 This light fitted him with courage and determination.
 When he finally made his way ashore he managed to reach the place where the light shone and there he was amazed to find himself before an icon of Panagia which was surrounded by light.
 The shipwrecked kneeled down and prayed.
 Out of gratitude he contributed money for the erection of a small chapel on the spot.
 The shipwrecked became the first monk and servant of the Virgin Mary and he lived all his life in an asceterion just behind the church.
 The first church was intended to be built beside the place where the icon was found (because of the morphology of the rock) but miraculously few days after the start of the construction works, there was enough space exactly on the place of the icon in the rock for building a small church.
 This church in the rock is till today the heart of the shrine but later in the 19th century it was expanded and took the form that it has today.

 Restoration works

-As of 2019, the church is not open to visitors due to restoration works.
-The restoration project has a budget of 1,200,000 euros and it is expected to be completed in 2023.
-The funding of the project comes from the European Territorial Cooperation programm Interreg Greece - Italy 2014 -2020.
-Till the completion of the works, the holy icon of Panagia Trypiti has been transferred to Panagia Faneromeni church in the centre of Aigio.
-The restoration project includes the installation of external elevators, car parking lot, renovation of flower beds and gardens, restoration of all the mural paintings and all icons, maintenance of roofs, external paintings of the church, and general maintenance of all the buildings beside the main church building.